rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 ![sensors-to-loggernet-server.svg](/assets/images/2023-11-16-stationmanager/sensors-to-loggernet-server.svg)

-To fetch files from loggers manufactured by `Campbell Scientific`,  it's quite straightforward[^RAT] ...
+To fetch files from remote sensors manufactured by `Campbell Scientific`,  it's quite straightforward[^RAT] ...

 [^RAT]: At least from a software engineer's perspective, installing loggers & configuring `LoggerNet` is not something I have experience with

 - Install their `LoggerNet` software on a `Microsoft Windows` server
-- Configure the loggers in `LoggerNet`
+- Configure the remote sensors (or "loggers") in `LoggerNet`

-... & tada, the files are fetched & saved to the `Microsoft Windows` server.
+... & tada, the files are fetched & saved to this `Microsoft Windows` server.

 But what about the non-`Campbell Scientific` loggers?